 3. Teams that finished 6-7 (this used to be the "UCLA rule" but conference championships can no longer make a team ineligible for a bowl).

 5. Teams that are reclassifying to FBS and have a 6-6 record.
 There are no reclassifying teams this year.

 6. Teams in the top 5 of the APR and with a 5-7 record.
-This year, those teams are Duke, Wisconsin, Northwestern, Vanderbilt, and Michigan.
+This year, those teams are Northwestern, Air Force, Michigan, Duke, and Vanderbilt.

 The ACC bowl selection criteria are buried in the